Pete Davidson's Film, 'The King of Staten Island,' Is Largely a Tribute to His Parents

 Article continues below advertisement

-Pete Davidson and his mom, Amy Waters, are roommates and best friends.
+Who are Pete Davidson's parents?
+Pete and his mom, Amy Waters, were roommates for years.

-50-year-old Amy Waters gave birth to Pete Davidson back in 1993 in Staten Island, New York, and according to Heavy, she's always been one of Pete's biggest supporters in the New York comedy scene.
-She used to drive him to all of his shows in Manhattan, (and still attends many of them!).
-She has also appeared on SNL a few times
+Amy Waters gave birth to Pete Davidson back in 1993 in Staten Island, N.Y., and according to Heavy, she's always been one of Pete's biggest supporters in the New York comedy scene.
+She used to drive him to all of his shows in Manhattan (and still attends many of them!).
+She has also appeared on SNL a few times.

-Amy suffered the loss of her ex-husband, Scott Davidson, in the Sept.
-11 terrorist attacks, and she still considers the loss to be extremely "raw."
+Amy suffered the loss of her ex-husband and father of her children, Scott Davidson, in the Sept.
+11 terrorist attacks, which she later described as "still raw."
 She keeps her dating life relatively private, but at one point, Pete brought her onto SNL in hopes of setting her up with Jon Hamm.
 We aren't sure if Pete's wingman skills were successful, but we're sure his efforts were appreciated nonetheless.

 Article continues below advertisement

-These days, Amy and Pete are "roommates" — Pete bought a $1.3 million house in Staten Island for himself and his mom to live in, according to Page Six, and although living with his mom is great, he says that fans sometimes send weed to the house as a joke, according to High Snobiety, to which the now-sober comedian announced "please do not [bring weed to my mom's house].
+For years (until 2021 when Pete bought his own place), Amy and Pete were "roommates" — Pete bought a $1.3 million house in Staten Island for himself and his mom to live in, according to Page Six, and although living with his mom was great, he said that fans sometimes sent weed to the house as a joke, according to High Snobiety, to which he announced "please do not [bring weed to my mom's house].
 Because I will sell it.”

 Article continues below advertisement